lavishay-technion/ansible_shallow/01_setup/README.md

 # Hosts, Groups and Variables (cont.)

-When using ansible, it will try to connect via ssh service, which in return requires digital fingerprint writing to `known_hosts` as well as ssh certificates, private and public.
+When using Ansible, it will try to connect via ssh service, which in return requires digital fingerprint writing to `known_hosts` as well as ssh certificates, private and public.
-The issue with digital fingerprints, are that in some cases we just want to check connectivity and to by pass that we can use custom ansible environment variables as in any other UNIX/Linux command.
+The issue with digital fingerprints, are that in some cases we just want to check connectivity and to by pass that we can use custom Ansible environment variables as in any other UNIX/Linux command.

 ```sh
 ANSIBLE_HOST_KEY_CHECKING=False  ansible  all -m ping